chenhongyu2048/LLM-inference-optimization-paper/README.md

 - [ ] [Faster MoE LLM Inference for Extremely Large Models](https://arxiv.org/abs/2505.03531): less activated experts for faster inference
 - [ ] ⭐ [Toward Cost-Efficient Serving of Mixture-of-Experts with Asynchrony](https://www.arxiv.org/abs/2505.08944): By dynamically queuing tokens at each layer (referred to as μ-queuing), GPUs avoid waiting for straggling experts and instead continuously process whichever layer is ready

-- [ ] [Expert-as-a-Service: Towards Efficient, Scalable, and Robust Large-scale MoE Serving](https://arxiv.org/abs/2509.17863): fine-grained resource scaling and provides inherent fault tolerance by decoupling to EaaS, powered by a high-performance, CPU-free peer-to-peer communication library
+- [x] ⭐ [Expert-as-a-Service: Towards Efficient, Scalable, and Robust Large-scale MoE Serving](https://arxiv.org/abs/2509.17863): fine-grained resource scaling and provides inherent fault tolerance by decoupling to EaaS, powered by a high-performance, CPU-free peer-to-peer communication library
+- [] [BrownoutServe: SLO-Aware Inference Serving under Bursty Workloads for MoE-based LLMs](https://arxiv.org/abs/2507.17133): merge experts, adjust the processing of certain tokens, which means adjusting the algorithm to improve efficiency
+- [ ] [A3D-MoE: Acceleration of Large Language Models with Mixture of Experts via 3D Heterogeneous Integration](https://arxiv.org/abs/2507.19142): hardware-software co-design but the technical aspects seem a bit strange
+- [ ] [MoE-Prism: Disentangling Monolithic Experts for Elastic MoE Services via Model-System Co-Designs](https://arxiv.org/abs/2510.19366): deconstructs monolithic experts into fine-grained "sub-experts" and then schedule

 #### MoE training